 Defective Medical Products & Dangerous Drug Attorney in Jacksonville

 Have you or a loved one been harmed by a dangerous prescription drug or failed medical device?
-At Harrell & Harrell, P.A., our expert staff is always investigating dangerous drugs and defective medical products that have inadequate warning labels or are under recall from the manufacturer.
+At Harrell & Harrell, P.A., our experienced injury attorneys and expert staff is always investigating dangerous drugs and defective medical products that have inadequate warning labels or are under recall from the manufacturer.
 Millions of Americans rely on pharmaceuticals and medical products to improve our quality of life, and most of these are safe and effective.
 When a pharmaceutical or medical device company does develop, market and sell a defective or dangerous products, we believe they should be held accountable for their actions.

 Dangerous Drugs with Julie Harrell